 Pyrethrins are considered a contact insecticide; insects merely touching the substance are affected.
 The product only works on certain insects such as flies, gnats, mosquitoes, spider mites, leafhoppers, stink bugs and aphids.
 Mix the dried powder with water and a few drops of liquid soap and you can use it to protect other flowers, fruits and vegetables, Comfy Country Creations reports.

-A commercial brand that uses pyrethrins is Safer Yard and Garden Insect Killer Spray, as cited by Go Organic Gardening.
+A commercial brand that uses pyrethrins is Safer Yard and Garden Insect Killer Spray.

-As with all organic pesticides, research first whether the bugs you are trying to destroy are harmful or not; take note of the product’s intended use; test it on a single plant to determine its effect; and only spot-treat targeted plants and bugs.
-Also, recognize that many so-called organic pesticides may not be as effective as the synthetic variety, according to the Backyard Conservation Fact Sheet of the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS).
+As with all pesticides, research first whether the bugs you're trying to destroy are harmful or not, take note of the product’s intended use, test it on a single plant to determine its effect, and only spot-treat targeted plants and bugs.
+Also, know your ingredients and watch how your landscape and the creatures in it respond to the new addition.
+As the Backyard Conservation Fact Sheet of the U.S. Department of Agriculture’s Natural Resources Conservation Service, points out, even some organic pesticides may be just as toxic as the synthetic chemical products if they are used incorrectly or in large doses.

-The NRCS fact sheet lists beneficial insects, the bugs they control and natural pest management strategies.
+The NRCS fact sheet also lists beneficial insects, the bugs they control and natural pest management strategies.
+Again, start with the easiest attack first.
 Simple solutions include spraying water from a hose to remove insects and applying a baking soda solution to control fungal diseases on roses.